orchestr7/ktoml/README.md

 <details>
 <summary>I want to catch ktoml-specific exceptions in my code, how can I do it?</summary>

 Ktoml may generate various exceptions when encountering invalid input.
 It's important to note that certain strict checks can be enabled or disabled (refer to the `Configuration` section in this readme).
 We have intentionally exposed only two top-level exceptions, namely `TomlDecodingException` and `TomlEncodingException`, for public use.
 You can catch these exceptions in your code, as all other exceptions inherit from one of these two and will not be publicly accessible.
 </details>

 <details>
-<summary>What if I do not know the names for keys and tables in my TOML, and therefore cannot specify a strict schema for decoding?
+<summary>What if I do not know the names for keys and tables in my TOML, and therefore cannot specify a strict schema
+for decoding?
 Can I still decode it somehow?</summary>

 Certainly.
 In such cases, you can decode all your key-values into a `Map`.
-However, it's important to be aware that both ktoml and kotlinx will be unable to enforce type control in this scenario.
-Therefore, you should not expect any "type safety."
-For instance, even when dealing with a mixture of types like Int, Map, String, etc., such as:
+Even though your schema isn't strictly defined, you need to provide type-safe structure, for example:

 ```toml
 [a]